 How can we work together?

-Consultivo helps organisations by supporting the entire process of preparation, implementation and Training of Emergency Response and Disaster Management Plan (ERDMP) as well as providing consulting supports in different fragments of the journeys through:
+Consultivo helps organisations by supporting the entire process of preparation, implementation and Training on Emergency Response/Preparedness and Disaster Management Plan (ERDMP) as well as providing consulting supports in different fragments of the journeys through:

-- Development of onsite Emergency Response and Disaster Management Plan (ERDMP)/Emergency Preparedness & Response Plan (EPRP)
+- Development of onsite Emergency Response/Preparedness and Disaster Management Plan (ERDMP)/Emergency Preparedness & Response Plan (EPRP)

 - Implementation support for the plan

 - Training and Capacity Building on awareness and preparedness for core team members, management, executives and workforce